 - Nucleus ABI541 Auditory Brainstem Implant by Cochlear Limited (Sydney, Australia) is indicated for use as a prescription-only, single-use (nonsterilizable) device intended for chronic implantation under the skin in the mastoid region on either side of the head (Health Canada license number 97717, Class III device).
 The brainstem implant is intended to restore a level of auditory sensation via electrical stimulation of the cochlea for individuals 12 years of age or older who have been diagnosed with NF2.
 Implantation may occur during tumour removal on the first or second side or in people with previously removed bilateral acoustic tumours.
 Because the surgical procedure for tumour excision and electrode placement eliminates residual hearing, preoperative audiological criteria are not relevant.
-Prospective implant recipients and their families should have appropriate expectations regarding the potential benefits of an auditory postoperative rehabilitation process. - Synchrony Auditory Brainstem Implant by MED-EL AG (Innsbruck, Austria) is indicated for electrical stimulation of the cochlear nucleus via an implanted stimulator and a specially designed electrode array to evoke auditory sensations in patients with nonfunctional cochlear nerves (Health Canada license number 104052, Class IV device).
+Prospective implant recipients and their families should have appropriate expectations regarding the potential benefits of an auditory postoperative rehabilitation process. - Synchrony Auditory Brainstem Implant by MED-EL AG (Innsbruck, Austria) utilizes the same receiver-stimulator package and magnet design as MI1000 Synchrony Cochlear Implant (Health Canada license number 95888, Class III device).
 This ABI system has an MR-conditional magnet that will self-align with the magnetic field of a magnetic resonance imaging (MRI) machine; patients do not have to remove the magnet to have MRI scans, an important feature as people with NF2 require frequent follow-up MRI studies.
 In addition, it has a probe electrode which is placed before the full electrode array and used in conjunction with electrical auditory brainstem response to help locate the best position for the full electrode array.
 The MED-EL ABI system was CE marked (i.e., licensed in Europe) in 2014 for use in people 15 years or older with two nonfunctional auditory nerves due to NF2.
 Expanded indications were CE marked in 2017 for people 12 months or older who cannot benefit from a cochlear implant and have a nonfunctional auditory nerve due to auditory nerve aplasia or hypoplasia, head trauma, a non-NF2 tumour or severe cochlear ossification.
+As of April 2019, application has been submitted to Health Canada to use the MED-EL ABI for both NF2 and nontumour cases.